 Just as often, it’s a matter of heinously poor teachers.
 Every student in Clark County, at least, has a war chest of horror stories about their terrible teachers.
 How about my junior year English teacher, who taught us a grammatically incorrect, bastardized form of MLA citation?* For that matter, how about my eighth grade English teacher, who taught us Animal Farm without mentioning that it was allegorical?
 I am dead serious.
 If I hadn’t been such a raging geek, I might still wonder why George Orwell wrote that bizarre little story about murderous pigs.
 How about my friends’ history teacher, who taught her students that dinosaurs roamed the earth until a few hundred years ago?
 (Actually, this might have been the anatomy teacher.
 Either way… rough.
 Rough times in public education.)

 I had a handful of absolutely stellar teachers during my childhood and I would be remiss to leave them out of this diatribe.
-The venerable Jill Hampton, whose A.P.
-English classes were the stuff of legend at LVA, taught a writing philosophy that has become the backbone of my career.
-The passionate and slightly mad Shea Dokken, who brought to life the connections between history and the current age.
+The venerable English teacher, whose A.P. classes were the stuff of legend at LVA, taught a writing philosophy that has become the backbone of my career.
+The passionate and slightly mad A.P.
+U.S. History teacher, who brought to life the connections between history and the current age.
 (Also, his motto was “Normal People Suck.”
 It’s valuable when you’re sixteen.)
-Together with Bob Zambon and the late, great Jim Akins, they kindled in me a deep interest in history, literature, and culture and a passion for social justice.
+Together with his great compatriots in te social studies hallway, they kindled in me a deep interest in history, literature, and culture and a passion for social justice.
 There were others, but those four stand out because I continue to consider their lessons on a regular basis.

 But seriously, guys, I’m 23 and I’ve never done a chemistry experiment.
 SOMETHING IS NOT RIGHT.